Extreme Stochastic Variational Inference: Distributed and Asynchronous: Extreme Stochastic Variational Inference (ESVI)

-To complete the description of our scheme, we need to address the issue of how to communicate $\varitheta_{k}$ across processors.
-For this, we follow the asynchronous communication scheme outlined by \citep{YunYuHsiVisDhi14} and \citet{YuHsiYunVisetal15}.
+In this sub-section, we describe the parallel asynchronous algorithm of ESVI.
+Let $P$ denote the number of processors, and let $\Ical_{p} \subset \cbr{1, \ldots, N}$ denote indices of the data points owned by processor $p$. $\variz_{i}$ for $i \in \Ical_{p}$ are local variables assigned to processor $p$.
+The global variables are split across the processors.
+Let $\Kcal_{p} \subset \cbr{1, \ldots, K}$ denote the indices of the rows of $\varitheta$ currently residing in processor $p$.
+Then processor $p$ can update any $\variz_{i,k}$ for $i \in \Ical_{p}$ and $k \in \Kcal_{p}$.
+Finally, we need to address the issue of how to communicate $\varitheta_{k}$ across processors.
+For this, we follow the asynchronous communication scheme outlined by \citep{YunYuHsiVisDhi14} and \citep{YuHsiYunVisetal15}.
 Figure \ref{fig:nomad_scheme} is an illustration of how this works pictorially.
-The horizontal blocks denote the partitioning of data We partition the data across the processors.
-As a result the corresponding $\variz_{1:N}$ variables also get partitioned across processors.
+We partition the data and the corresponding $\variz_{1:N}$ variables across the processors.
+Each processors maintains its own queue.
 Once partitioned, the $\variz$ variables never move.
 On the other hand, the $\varitheta$ variables move nomadically between processors.
 Each processor performs ESVI updates using the current subset of $\varitheta$ variables that it currently holds.
-Then the variables are passed on to another randomly chosen processor as shown in the second sub-figure in Figure \ref{fig:nomad_scheme}.
-It is this nomadic movement of the $\varitheta$ variables that ensures proper mixing and convergence.
+Then the variables are passed on to the queue of another randomly chosen processor as shown in the second sub-figure in Figure \ref{fig:nomad_scheme}.
+It is this nomadic movement \citep{YunYuHsiVisDhi14} of the $\varitheta$ variables that ensures proper mixing and convergence.
 The complete algorithm for parallel-ESVI is outlined in Algorithm \ref{alg:parallel_esvi}.
-Each processor maintains its own worker queue and picks a subset of global variables $\varitheta$ from the queue to work on.
-Once the updates are performed, this subset of $\varitheta$ is pushed into the queue of a random neighbor.
-It can be seen here that the nature of this communication is asynchronous and nonblocking.
-As long as there are items in the queue, the computations remain fully asynchronous and decentralized.
-Furthermore, all workers are symmetric, that is, there is no designated master or slave.